ATTENTION: If you belong to the LaaS Cert program, the training does not include an exam.

 8.5.
 Operations Management.

-- The function of Operations Management.
+- The role of Operations Management.

 - IT Operations Management Documentation.